grahamers/IPC-shared-memory-segment/README.md

 ## Server

-Create the shareed memory segment, attach to it and write data.
+Create the shared memory segment, attach to it and write data.
 At shutdown the memory is released back to the kernel.

 In summary, the linux API's used are as follows;